HugeH/Getting-and-Cleaning-Data/Codebook.md

 12. The output from the tidy dataset was then formatted for better on-screen appearance and for inclusion of GitHub.

+13. The final output was saved as "tidy_table.txt" and is in a tab-delineated format.

 ##Current Variables
 Two key variables within the final tidy data sets are: